scrabbletank/farhome-rules/rulesdoc.md

 A portable set of tools required to brew potions over a campfire.
 During a long rest you may attempt to brew a potion or poison if you have the right ingredients, or you may search your surroundings for ingredients.

-To search for ingredients make an average difficulty survival check, increasing or decreasing the difficulty based the abundance of the wilderness.
+To search for ingredients make an average difficulty survival challenge, increasing or decreasing the difficulty based the abundance of the wilderness.
 Searching for ingredients takes 1 hour.
 On success you roll 3 superior dice to determine the ingredient found on the table below.
-You gain a number of ingredients equal to the successes in your survival check.
+You gain a number of ingredients equal to the successes in your survival challenge.

 ##### Wilderness Survival Rewards
 |   Area    |       6        |      5       |       4       |       3       |       2       |      1       |    0     |